mbernste/mbernste.github.io/_posts/2026-09-13-ai_quantity_vs_quality.md

 In the age of AI, we now must consider a second dimension: _quality_
 --------------------------------------------------------------------

 As of the time of this writing (September 13, 2026), AI models are capable enough to perform _most_ knowledge work at a reasonable level; however, for the vast majority of tasks, models still lack the nuanced judgement and taste that an expert would possess.
-They miss the point, add features that are not necessary, or make assumptions that are not obvious, but that affect the result.
+They miss the point, write with [unnatural syntax](https://news.ycombinator.com/item?id=49364658), add features that are not necessary, or make assumptions that are not obvious, but that affect the result.
+That is, without human guidance, much of what they produce is [slop](https://en.wikipedia.org/wiki/AI_slop).

+Unfortunately, closing the gap between what an AI produces and what an expert deems to be at their acceptable level of quality still takes a lot of effort to close!
+I find this in my own work.
+As a machine learning scientist and computational biologist, I am now using AI to create analyses, write reports, and create presentations.
+In my personal experience, the quality of the output is somewhere in the ballpark range of 75% of what I would produce (outside of sheer of ability to write code and do math).
+I find that it takes quite a lot of time to tweak the writing, to remove unnecessary features in its code, to clean its figures, etc.

+The calculus now has completely changed.
+No longer is _quantity_ the dimension along which I plan, but more often than not, it is _quality_.
+Generating many, many projects at 75% quality is extremely cheap.
+But closing the quality gap is still quite expensive.